Bones Found In Suitcase On Ocean City Beach

 OCEAN CITY, Md.
 (WJZ) — Multiple law enforcement agencies are in Ocean City to help investigate after bones were found in a suitcase.

+A couple wading in the water Tuesday morning stumbled upon the suitcase that contained bones and burned personal effects, according to the Worcester County Sheriff’s Office.

-Maryland State Police, as well as the Department of Natural Resources Police, are on the scene.
+Maryland State Police and the Department of Natural Resources Police were on the scene off Homer Gudelsky Park.

-Someone walking on the beach Tuesday morning called police after coming across a suitcase with what appears to be a fragment of a bone sticking out.
+A dive team was called to remove the suitcase from the water to and determine what else is in it.

 No further details have been released at this time as the investigation continues.